e271828e/Flight.jl/prototypes/kernel/NOTES.md

-written, and the prototype is the better for it — the virgin-table precondition is gone, every published cell at `t₀` is boundary-zero-derived at the deployment activation, and §14.6's barrier now covers the whole table rather than the slots alone.
-The declared world has **three** establishment registers, not four: `init!` resets the state homes, boundary zero derives the cells, totality supplies the slots.
-Root slots are pointedly not re-seeded in any of them — re-seeding would put `probe_value` back on the services path, which is precisely what §14.6 removed.
+written, and the prototype is the better for it — the virgin-table precondition is gone, every published cell at `t₀` is boundary-zero-derived at the deployment activation, and §14.6's barrier now covers the whole table rather than the root inputs alone.
+The declared world has **three** establishment registers, not four: `init!` resets the state homes, boundary zero derives the cells, totality supplies the root inputs.
+Root inputs are pointedly not re-seeded in any of them — re-seeding would put `probe_value` back on the services path, which is precisely what §14.6 removed.

 The mechanism is one dispatch. `Establish` is a singleton marker the boundary